2SUBDA/Breakouts/README_Week2.md

 How do you make it better?

-How could you use the "what price victory?" approach to justify your salary?
+How could you use the "what price victory" approach to justify your salary?